heutelbeck/sapl-policy-engine/sapl-documentation/2_4_PolicyStructure.md

 An advice expression is similar to an obligation but fulfilling the described task is not mandatory.
 The advice expression consists of the keyword `advice` followed by an expression.

-If the final decision is `PERMIT` or `DENY`, advice from all applicable policies evaluating to that decision is included in the authorization decision object.
+If the final decision is `PERMIT`, `DENY`, or `SUSPEND`, advice from all applicable policies evaluating to that decision is included in the authorization decision object.

 A policy can contain multiple advice expressions.
 All advice must appear after any obligations.

 ### Transformation

 A transformation statement starts with the keyword `transform` followed by an expression.
-If a policy with a transformation evaluates to `PERMIT`, the result of the expression is returned as the `resource` in the authorization decision.
+If a policy with a transformation evaluates to its effect (`PERMIT`, `DENY`, or `SUSPEND`), the result of the expression is returned as the `resource` in the authorization decision.

 Transformations enable **field-level access control**: instead of writing a separate policy for each attribute of a resource, a single policy can redact or filter sensitive fields.
 The original resource is accessible via the identifier `resource`: